III. Faculty Employment Policies and Procedures

-Faculty members engaged in a scholarly activity that may result in patents or copyrightable materials shall consult the Office of Technology Transfer and the Manual of Policies and Procedures, Policy 1107, Intellectual Property, for details of the university's intellectual property policies.
+Faculty members engaged in a scholarly activity that may result in patents or copyrightable materials shall consult Technology Innovation and Economic Development and the Manual of Policies and Procedures, Policy 1107, Intellectual Property, for details of the university's intellectual property policies.
 The university is supported by James Madison Innovations, Inc., a nonprofit corporation formed to promote, encourage and aid scientific and technological research and the creation and development of intellectual property at James Madison University by its faculty, staff and students.